electricimp/GoogleIoTCore/examples/README.md

 ![ManualRegisterLogs](./example_imgs/ManualRegisterLogs.png)

-13. [Check Device State](#check-device-state) and make sure that your device has set state to the value you set in the previous step
+13. [Check Device State](#check-device-state) and make sure that your device has set the latest STATE to the value you set in the previous step

 ![ManualRegisterState](./example_imgs/ManualRegisterState.png)